 Every human being worships something or someone.
 We are creatures of worship by nature.
 Some people worship science, sports, or their possessions.
-The Christian worships God and Him only (Matthew 4:10).
-God not only receives worship; He expects it (John 4:23-24).
+The Christian worships God and Him only (Mt.
+4:10).
+God not only receives worship; He expects it (Jn.
+4:23-24).
 Every Sunday there are church buildings around the world filled with people who are offering up worship to the God of heaven.
-It is always a great thing when people want to acknowledge God and give Him the glory that is due to Him, however there are a lot of misconceptions about worship.
+It is always a great thing when people want to acknowledge God and give Him the glory that is due to Him.
+However, there are a lot of misconceptions about worship.
 Our culture is full of false ideas regarding what it means to worship and what God expects.
-There will always be false ideas about what pleases God and what He wants from mankind, so it is up to us to examine the things we do religiously to be sure that it conforms to the truth we find in God’s Word (1 Thessalonians 5:21) .
+There will always be false ideas about what pleases God and what He wants from mankind, so it is up to us to examine the things we do religiously to be sure that it conforms to the truth we find in God’s Word (1 Thess.
+5:21).
 Below is a list (an admittedly subjective one) of the five biggest lies being taught and believed about worship today.

 2. Preaching Is the Main Event